 "Chris Brown and I were complimenting each other in that photo actually!"
 Adele tweeted a couple days later when the story refused to die down.

-While lying low to focus on her son, Adele skipped the 2014 Grammys—though "Skyfall" did win Best Song Written for Visual Media, Adele's 10th Grammy.
+While lying low to focus on her son, Adele skipped the party in 2014—though "Skyfall" did win Best Song Written for Visual Media, her 10th Grammy.

 And luckily she didn't actually follow through with her plan to "f--k off for four or five years," as she told Vogue she would in 2012, explaining that her relationships usually suffered when she devoted herself to work.

-That's where having the right partner comes in, of course, so instead Adele got to writing, headed back into the studio and came out with her 2015 masterpiece, 25.
+That's where having the right partner (at the right time) comes in, of course, so instead Adele got to writing, headed back into the studio and came out with her 2015 masterpiece, 25.

 Like 21 before it, 25 became the best-selling album of the year (despite not coming out till Nov.
-20); but even more eagerly awaited than 21, it was a pop culture touchstone upon arrival, inspiring memes, parodies, countless think pieces, a Saturday Night Live sketch and more within days.
+20); but even more eagerly awaited than 21, it was a pop culture touchstone upon arrival, inspiring memes, parodies, countless think pieces, a Saturday Night Live sketch and more within days, buoyed by its haunting first single, "Hello."

-Since the Grammys cut-off is Oct.
+Since the consideration cut-off is Oct.
 31 of the year preceding the ceremony, 25 didn't qualify for 2016 honors.
-But the Grammys couldn't fathom taking place without the other hottest singer in the world (Taylor Swift also being all the rage for 1989), so Adele was booked to perform "All I Ask" from the new album.
+But the Grammys couldn't fathom taking place without the other hottest singer in the world (Taylor Swift's 1989 charged forth, unencumbered), so Adele was booked to perform "All I Ask" from the new album.

-Which she did and, for the first time as far as most everyone watching at home was concerned, something wasn't quite right.
+Which she did and, for the first time as far as most everyone watching at home could tell, something wasn't quite right.

 And Adele knew it.
 "The piano mics fell on to the piano strings, that's what the guitar sound was.
 It made it sound out of tune.
 S--t happens.
 X," she tweeted later, adding that a beer and an In-N-Out burger were easing the sting of hitting those bum notes.